zimicjs/zimic/docs/wiki/getting‐started.md

      const listRequests = listHandler.requests();
      expect(listRequests).toHaveLength(1);

-     // The following assertions are automatically enforced by the declared
+     // The following assertions are automatically checked by the declared
-     // restrictions.
-Requests not matching them will cause warnings and
+     // restrictions and thus are not necessary.
+Requests not matching them will
+     // cause warnings and not be intercepted by default.

-     // not be intercepted.
-If you are not using restrictions, you can assert
+     // If you are not using restrictions, asserting the requests manually is
-     // the requests manually:
+     // a good practice:
      expect(listRequests[0].headers.get('authorization')).toBe(`Bearer ${token}`);

      expect(listRequests[0].searchParams.size).toBe(1);